Search

 Page speed as a Google ranking factor aligns with Google’s commitment to delivering the best user experience.

-Faster-loading pages enhance user satisfaction, mobile optimization, crawl efficiency, and provide a competitive advantage.
-By prioritizing page speed optimization, website owners can improve their chances of achieving higher search engine rankings and attracting more organic traffic.
+Faster-loading pages enhance user satisfaction and crawl efficiency, and provide a competitive advantage.
+By prioritizing page speed optimization, website owners can indeed improve their chances of achieving higher search engine rankings and attracting more organic traffic.

 When users find content valuable or interesting, they may choose to share it with their social network by posting a link or sharing the content directly.
 Social shares indicate the popularity and engagement of a piece of content within the social media sphere.